ISISComputingGroup/ibex_developers_manual/Retrospective-Notes-2018.12.20.md

 * Hard to track progress through projects.
     * We should investigate story mapping to illustrate the stories we are working on and their progress
 * Hard when you go down to an instrument to decide whether a device is connected properly.
 Talked about cable mapping tools and getting electronics to fill in forms
-    * Decided to start recording it whenever we go down to an instrument on IOC specific pages. [* John to add to processes]
+    * Decided to start recording it whenever we go down to an instrument on IOC specific pages.

 # SAD